biopet/biopet/docs/pipelines/carp.md

 While optional settings are:

 1. `aligner`: which aligner to use (`bwa` or `bowtie`)
+2. `macs2`: Here only the callpeak modus is implemented.
+But one can set all the options from [macs2 callpeak](https://github .com/taoliu/MACS/#call-peaks)
 ## Running Carp

 As with other pipelines in the Biopet suite, Carp can be run by specifying the pipeline after the `pipeline` subcommand: